rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 ### `toggle`

-* Fired whenever the dialog state changes
+* Fired whenever the dialog open state changes
 * `event.detail.state` contains the new state (`true` / `false`)
 * Non-cancelable, does not bubble